vtexdocs/help-center-content/docs/tutorials/en/enabling-3ds2-for-redsys-v2-integration.md

 subcategory: 3tDGibM2tqMyqIyukqmmMw
 ---

->❗ This payment integration can no longer be configured on the platform due to the [legacy provider removal process](https://help.vtex.com/en/announcements/legacy-payment-connectors-will-be-discontinued-in-2024--4R5YIjUu1IWkiOHzXtQU14) and the article will soon be removed from the Help Center.
-Check with your provider for more information about developing the new payment integration and the steps required for migrating settings in your store.
+<div class="alert alert-danger">This payment integration can no longer be configured on the platform due to the <a href="https://help.vtex.com/en/announcements/legacy-payment-connectors-will-be-discontinued-in-2024--4R5YIjUu1IWkiOHzXtQU14">legacy provider removal process</a> and the article will soon be removed from the Help Center.
+Check with your provider for more information about developing the new payment integration and the steps required for migrating settings in your store.</div>

 The 3DS2 feature is now available for payments made with credit cards and processed by the [Redsýs](https://help.vtex.com/en/tutorial/configurar-gateway-redsys--7xRnMyzZS0kQoIG2ISagY8) payment gateway.